 Virgin: While there is no medical definition, it often means a person who has never had sexual intercourse.

-- Note: How sexual intercourse is defined is up to each individual.
+- Note: How sexual intercourse and virginity is defined is up to each individual.

 Wet: When some people become aroused sexually, their vagina will produce some fluid.
 Because the fluid is slippery, it is referred to as being “wet.”